qlands/formshare_openid_plugin/README.md

   - Response type = code
   - Response mode = query

-  Note: Only openid and profile scopes are supported
+  **Note: Only openid and profile scopes are supported**

-  When you authorize you will be taken to the FormShare login page to login
+  When you authorize you will be taken to the FormShare login page to login.

   Once logged in, the client will receive an authorization code like: